lambda-larry/no-brain/README.md

 // XOR has been left as an exercise for the reader.
 ```

+## Line ending

+Linux uses LF for line endings, Windoze uses CRLF.
+To prevent Windows
+programmers from checking out CRLF to version control, no-brain uses the
+null-byte (`\0`) as line ending.

 ## Functions

 Functions declared needs to have its return type on its own line.